quantify-os/quantify-scheduler/docs/tutorials/Tutorial 1. basic experiment.rst

 We create this experiment using :ref:`gates acting on qubits<Gate-level description>` .

-We start by initializing an empty :class:`~quantify.scheduler.types.Schedule`
+We start by initializing an empty :class:`~quantify_scheduler.types.Schedule`

 .. jupyter-execute::